yuede/yuede.github.io/_pages/about.md

 [Jul.
 2023] : Our proposal on [Secure Containers in High-Performance Computing Infrastructure](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by <strong>NSF CICI program</strong> (PI).
 Thanks NSF!

 [Jun.
+2023] : Dr. Ji started to work as a Summer Visiting Faculty at the Oak Ridge National Laboratory.

+[Jun.
 2023] : Our lab's first paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
 Congrats to the team!

 [Jun.
 2023] : Our Tango paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
 Congrats to Shiyang and our collaborators!